A Point-Perfect Guide to the Union Square Quilt Block

 Use this technique every time you need to 'trim the seam allowance'.

-Continue adding the #6, #7 and #8 patches (only on the longer border), trimming SAs and pressing after each is added.
+Continue adding the #6 and #7 patches, trimming SAs and pressing after each is added.

-The borders look something like this after the stitching is complete—pretty messy.
-Not to worry!
+The borders look something like this after the stitching is complete—pretty messy, right?

 An untrimmed long and short borderA long and short untrimmed border, make 2 each

 We'll just trim each Union Square border.
 With the pieced border paper-side up on your cutting mat, lay the 1/4" mark on the ruler on top of the solid black outline of the pattern.
-Trim with your rotary cutter.
+Trim away the excess paper and fabric with your rotary cutter.

 Pointy, pieced perfection!